wattsworth/joule/docs/writing_modules.rst

 		output = /demo/filtered #<--name used in outputs dictionary

-The input pipes have two single functions, **read** and **consume**.
+The input pipes have two functions, **read** and **consume**.
 Access data in the pipe using the read function which is a coroutine.
 This returns a structured Numpy array by default, if you would like a flattened array, set the optional parameter flatten.

 .. code-block:: python